Key Points

 Many organizations are experienced in the methods and tools for continuous improvement such as DMAIC and DMEDI.
 Since there is less experience with breakthrough improvement strategies, it is important to understand some of the differences.

-Expectation of 70% or better improvement
+The Expectation of 70% or More Improvement

 There is a commonly accepted expectation for breakthrough improvement of 70% or better.
 This stretch goal can be challenging.

-Necessary resources
+Necessary Requirements

 Since the outcome of a breakthrough improvement project entails more complex and intensive efforts, you should understand the time and people commitment needed to achieve your breakthrough improvement goals.